 Brown Khaki White Yellow Tan Ecru

 Brown Rust Green Red Yellow Garnet Rust Orange Gold

 Once, again these are guidelines, not hard and fast rules.
 For example, a bright green tie may be a bit of a stretch with a navy suit.
 However, if the tie has blue in the pattern it will be a striking combination.

 The next hurdle is pattern coordination.
 We assume after playing our How to Match a Tie and Shirt Game you are a wiz at putting patterned shirts and ties together.
 If you are going this route, we suggest that you select either a solid color or wide pinstripe suit.

 Putting a strongly patterned suit with a patterned shirt and tie is pushing the fashion bubble and best left to window dressers and fashion editors.
+Patterned shirt with solid tie is an alternative to the methods of matching shirts with a tie mentioned in any useful source.
+When a striped shirt is matched with a solid coloured tie gives another elegant look which is different and trendy.
+Shirt may not your choice of attire every time.
+The occasions might be different or the mood.
 If, for some reason, you really MUST wear that plaid suit or sport jacket, let that be your fashion statement for the day and tone it down with the tie and dress shirt.
 For example, stick with a solid color shirt and subtly patterned tie like a paisley, madder, or neat all-over.